CS-348-Group-10/WatMovie/README.md

 ![WatMovie](public/watmovie.png)

-## List of Supported Features
+## List of Currently Supported Features
 1. **Title Browsing:**

-    Browse and filter movies, TV shows, and titles by genre, type, duration, and release year with pagination support.
+    Browse a collection of movies through a searchable and filterable interface.

 2. **Random Title Selection**